mannkind/thenullpointer.net/content/homeautomation.md

 ## Containerization

 - Docker - it's what all the cool kids are using, and really does make my server maintenance easier.
-  - I jump around between a single host running Docker, to a mult-architecture (x86 and arm64) cluster, to a single host Docker Swarm.
+I jump around between a single host running Docker, to a mult-architecture (x86 and arm64) cluster, to a single host Docker Swarm.
 It's fun to experiment.

 ## Software

 ### Network

 - [Traefik](https://traefik.io/) - a http load balancer, obtains certificates (both external and internal) from Let's Encrypt, managed via labels within the stack definition.
-- [Cloudflared](https://developers.cloudflare.com/1.1.1.1/dns-over-https/cloudflared-proxy/) - DNS over HTTPS; all outgoing udp-based dns traffic is blocked at the Unifi Security Gateway.
+- [DNSCrypt Proxy](https://github.com/DNSCrypt/dnscrypt-proxy) - DNS over HTTPS; all outgoing udp-based dns traffic is blocked at the Unifi Security Gateway.
 - [Wireguard](https://www.wireguard.com) - a secure connection into my home network.

 ### IoT/Home Automation